What are Rare Earth Elements?

 For decolorizing glasses, we used oxides of rare earth elements like cerium, lanthanum, neodymium, and praseodymium.
 These elements are used for the production of protective transparent glass blocks.
 The blocks are used in nuclear technology to protect against radioactive radiation coming from nuclear reactions.

-Paints and textiles industries
+Paints and Textiles Industries

 Certain compounds of lanthanides are used as a chemical catalyst for hydrogenation, dehydrogenation, and oxidation of various organic compounds.
 Cerium phosphate is a good chemical catalyst used for the production of petroleum.

-Lanthanides elements and their compounds are important materials in the nuclear power generation process.
+Lanthanide elements and their compounds are important materials in the nuclear power generation process.
 For example, rare earth elements like gadolinium, samarium, europium, and dysprosium have large cross-sections for neutron capture reactions and are used in control rods of atomic piles.
 Radioactive isotopes of praseodymium are used in solid oxide fuel cells.